 The story of mens tailoring over the past 200 years.

-Told through the lives of the men who commissioned and created it.
+The story of men's tailoring over the past 200 years, told through the lives of the men who commissioned and created and wore it.

-It also looks at the wider cultural shifts since Regency times which affected how men present themselves.
+This lecture also looks at the wider cultural shifts since the early 19th century to the present day and how they affected the way that men present themselves.

 BRAVE NEW WORLD